You may have COVID-19 diagnostic testing done to find out if you're currently infected with the virus that causes coronavirus disease 2019 (COVID-19).

 Your COVID-19 diagnostic test result could be positive or negative.

-- Positive result.
-This means you currently have an active infection with the virus that causes COVID-19.
-Take appropriate steps to care for yourself and avoid spreading the virus to others.
-Self-isolate until you meet all three of these conditions: Your symptoms have improved, and it's been three days since you've had a fever, and at least 10 days have passed since your symptoms first appeared.
-If you have severe symptoms of COVID-19 or a health condition that lowers your ability to fight disease, your doctor may recommend that you stay in isolation longer.
-If you have a positive result but never developed symptoms, isolate for 10 days after the test.
+If you have severe symptoms of COVID-19 or a health condition that lowers your ability to fight disease, your health care provider may recommend that you stay in isolation longer.
+If you have a positive result but never developed symptoms, isolate for five days after the test and wear a mask for five more days.